 Since I ended up with a lot of fabric “flags” leftover in a smaller size I decided to add an additional row of fabric to the back.
 Secure them as well with straight pins.

 If you are using glue just add the glue to all intersecting parts and allow to dry before moving.
 I used my sewing machine and just made 2 straight lines across the entire length of the banner, doubling back when it intersecting another piece.
-I think the no sew Halloween decoration idea would work too.
+I think the going the no sew route for these Halloween decorations would work too.

 Place on your mantel and use any other Halloween Decorations to hold the banner onto the mantel.
 I used some old books that I will later cover with scarey titles but you get the idea.
 I may sew a piece of felt over the top edge so I don’t need as much to hold up the mantle but for now it works just fine.